REGINALD SMITH JR.

 “Reginald Smith, Jr. has one of the most exciting baritone sounds to come along in years.
 His voice is ample and thrillingly dramatic…”

-Baritone Reginald Smith, Jr., this year’s US representative at the BBC Cardiff Singer of the World Competition, has been lauded as a “passionate performer” (New York Times) with an “electric, hall-filling” (The Baltimore Sun), and “thrillingly dramatic” (Opera News) voice that is “one of the most exciting baritone sounds to come along in years” (Opera News).
+Grammy and Emmy-winning baritone Reginald Smith, Jr., the 2021 US representative at the BBC Cardiff Singer of the World Competition, has been lauded as a “passionate performer” (New York Times) with an “electric, hall-filling” (The Baltimore Sun), and “thrillingly dramatic” (Opera News) voice that is “one of the most exciting baritone sounds to come along in years” (Opera News).
 Reginald, a native of Atlanta, Georgia, is a Grand Finals winner of the 2015 Metropolitan Opera National Council Auditions and a graduate of the Houston Grand Opera Studio.

 Reginald Smith, Jr.’s last season included returns to the Atlanta Opera as Tonio in I Pagliacci (a role debut), the Cincinnati Opera as Don Bartolo in Il Barbiere di Siviglia and to the Dallas Symphony in a concert honoring the victims of racial violence and injustice.
 He also sang Jake in concerts of Porgy and Bess scenes with the New Orleans Opera.

 Prior to that, Reginald Smith, Jr. appeared as Jake in Porgy and Bess with Cincinnati Opera, Sharpless in Madama Butterfly with Opera Memphis, Amonasro in Aida with Opera Idaho, and returned to the rosters of the Lyric Opera of Chicago and San Francisco Opera.
 His orchestral engagements included the baritone solo in Carmina Burana for his return to the Houston Symphony and the bass solo in Beethoven’s Symphony No. 9 at New Jersey Symphony, West Virginia Symphony, and Symphoria.